3mdeb/news-and-ideas/_posts/2018-08-14-apu2-validation-with-rte.md

 control capabilities, DB9 connector and 2 additional USB ports, all ready for personal use.

-In the near future, we are releasing a new revision of Remote Testing Environment - brand new RTE HAT for Raspberry Pi Zero W. There will be a blog post about changes and functionality with the mentioned platform and section for validation setup where RTE with OPi will be testing its newer version.
+In the near future, we will be releasing a new revision of Remote Testing Environment - brand new RTE HAT for Raspberry Pi Zero W. There will be a blog post about changes and functionality with the mentioned platform and section for validation setup where RTE with OPi will be testing its newer version.
 Stay